interalg (interval algorithm) is a free (even for commercial purposes) solver with specifiable accuracy:

 - getting solution (or ALL solutions) of nonlinear equation / systems of equations (SNLE), see some examples

-- categorical variables and general logical constraints (example), thus interalg became LogMIP competitor for solving GDP
+- (since v 0.5307) categorical variables and general logical constraints (example), thus interalg became LogMIP competitor for solving GDP; also you may be interested in string variables example, made prior to recent categorical variables implementation

 - numerical integration, see IP page for examples